castroian/castroian.github.io/index.md

 ---
 ---

 I am an **applied data scientist** 📈 and **journalist** with a focus in education and housing.
-My background is in STEM education, and I graduated magna cum laude in 2021 with a B.S. in Microbial Biology and a B.A. in Media Studies, also from the University of California, Berkeley 🐻.
+My background is in STEM education, and I graduated from the University of California, Berkeley 🐻 with a Master of Information Management and Systems (2023) and a B.S. in Microbial Biology and a B.A. in Media Studies (2021, magna cum laude).

-I finish my graduate program in Spring 2023 and am currently looking for full-time positions in data, media, and policy.
-If you think I'd be a good fit for your organization, please reach out to me at [castro.ian(at)berkeley.edu](mailto:castro.ian@berkeley.edu) or through [LinkedIn](https://www.linkedin.com/in/hans-k-castro/).
+I currently work as a Political Database Manager at Equis Research, researching issues that affect Latino voters in the United States.
+I also work as a freelance journalist and provide data science and photography services to news organizations.
+If you would like to reach out for my services, please contact me at [castro.ian(at)berkeley.edu](mailto:castro.ian@berkeley.edu) or through [LinkedIn](https://www.linkedin.com/in/hans-k-castro/).

 ---